LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

    are ``unsupported`` and ``supported``.

 .. _flag_threads:
-.. index:: single: threads flag
+.. index:: pair: threads; Flag

 ``threads``
    Informs if the :term:`backend Prolog compiler` provides the required low